Hot Car Fatalities Affect Children and Pets Year-Round

 Free Car Door Unlocking When Child Locked Inside

 Pop-A-Lock, founded in 1991 by law enforcement officers, developed a program that rescues children in locked vehicles.
-Since the program began, thousands of children have been rescued from across the U.S. at no charge to families or caregivers.
+Since the program began in 1995, thousands of children have been rescued from across the U.S. at no charge to families or caregivers.
 The PAL Saves Kids program focuses on prevention and education — not blame.
 Pop-A-Lock of Kentucky has saved many children’s lives by participating in this program!

 Here are some tips to help prevent children from being locked in a vehicle: